vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** It creates an insert iterator that inserts assigned values at the front of a container supporting `push_front`.

-## Chapter 11 — Associative Containers — More Questions
+## -> 11 — Associative Containers — More Questions

 ### Q405.
 What is key equivalence in an ordered container?